OpenRailAssociation/osrd-website/content/docs/reference/design-docs/signaling/blocks-and-signals.en.md

 ## Conditional parameters

 Some signal parameters vary depending on which route is set.
 On each signal, an arbitrary number of rules can be added.
-If the signal is last to announce a speed limit, it must be explicitly mentionned in the rule.
+If the signal is last to announce a speed limit, it must be explicitly mentioned in the rule.

 ```yaml
 {